Best Tires for Toyota Tundra Limited in 2026: Top 3

 Are These Tires Suitable For Winter And Studding?

-Some all-terrain tires are pre-drilled for studs or carry severe snow designation, which helps if you need extra bite on ice and compacted snow.
-You should check the tire’s specific features and local laws before adding studs, because studs improve ice traction but can increase road noise and affect wear on dry pavement.
+Some all-terrain tires are pre-drilled for studs or designed with winter-focused siping, which can help if you need extra bite on ice and compacted snow.
+Check the tire’s specific features and local laws before adding studs, because studs can increase road noise, affect dry-road comfort, and are restricted in some places.

-If you want winter-ready performance without studs, look for tires with deep sipes and a snow-rated symbol and consider switching sets when conditions are consistently severe.
+If you want winter-ready performance without studs, look for deep sipes and the correct winter or snow marking on the exact tire size you are buying.
+Consider switching to dedicated winter tires when conditions are consistently severe.

 How Long Will These Tires Last And How Do I Maintain Them?